 Suppose no free trade agreement with the EU comes into force by 31 December 2020.
 In that case, Great Britain will be treated like any other third country with customs regulations.
 As a result, prices for British products and goods exported to Great Britain can be expected to rise.
 Added to this are possible exchange rate fluctuations between the pound and the euro, remittance fees and higher personnel costs for handling the additional export formalities.
 Longer clearance times at border crossings can delay processes or ruin perishable goods.

 Customs formalities for third countries

 For trade with third countries, all economic operators must register with the customs authorities of the EU and/or the United Kingdom.
 An EORI number is issued upon request.
-When non-Community goods are imported into the territory of the EU, but a customs declaration is not yet possible, an entry summary declaration (ENSUMA) must be lodged.
+When non-Community goods are imported into the territory of the EU, but a customs declaration is yet to be possible, an entry summary declaration (ENSUMA) must be lodged.
 In addition, customs subjects the goods to a risk assessment before import.
 During the so-called temporary storage, additional controls may be necessary.
 Customs clearance then begins.
 The customs authorities examine the goods presented and may require additional declarations.
 The exchange of information between traders and customs authorities is generally carried out electronically.
 To use the IT system ATLAS (Automatisiertes Tarif- und Lokales Zollabwicklungssystem – Automated Tariff and Local Customs Clearance System) set up for this purpose, traders must register and require the certified software.

 Preparation in Great Britain for the “No Deal Brexit”